 The changing global child health landscape prompted the shift from iCCM to a broader child health mandate for the Task Force.
 At the program level, as iCCM expanded from NGO-led small scale, to government-led national scale programs, experts recognized that increasingly, success depended on imbedding iCCM and community health workers in the health system with strong linkages to primary care facilities.
 Further, the recommendations of the USAID-funded Maternal and Child Survival Program’s (MCSP) “Mapping Global Leadership in Child Health” study; the World Health Organization (WHO)-led “Strategic Review of Options for the Future Building on Lessons Learnt from Integrated Management of Neonatal and Childhood Illness (IMNCI)”; and the 2017 WHO “Child Health Moment of Reflection” meeting in Florence, Italy enforced the need for a broader mandate of the Task Force in the Sustainable Development Goals (SDG) era.
 Thus, the Child Health Task Force was created in November 2017 to contribute to achieving the ambitious child mortality reduction to 25 deaths per 1,000 live births, or below, by 2030.

 The Child Health Task Force Secretariat is funded by the United States Agency for International Development (USAID) and the Bill & Melinda Gates Foundation (BMGF).
-USAID provides funding support for the Child Health Task Force Secretariat through MCSP.
-In 2018, John Snow, Inc. (JSI) received additional funding from BMGF to strengthen and test the Child Health Task Force’s approach for providing technical assistance and strengthening global child health programming.
+USAID provides funding support for the Child Health Task Force Secretariat through the USAID Advancing Nutrition project.
+In 2018, JSI Research & Training Institute, Inc. (JSI) received additional funding from BMGF to strengthen and test the Child Health Task Force’s approach for providing technical assistance and strengthening global child health programming.
 Activities of the Child Health Task Force subgroups are funded through member organizations or projects.

 The Steering Committee provides support, guidance, and oversight to the Child Health Task Force.
 Its roles and responsibilities include: setting the agenda of the Child Health Task Force in consultation with members; promoting the agenda and results of the Child Health Task Force to stakeholders and potential funders; interpreting Secretariat progress and other reports and findings from reviews; and, reviewing resource mobilization for Child Health Task Force activities.